Announcement Type: New and Competing Continuations.

 - Research that uses appropriate technology for translation, implementation, adoption, adherence, and acceptance of oral disease prevention programs in defined populations, clinics, and communities.

 Intervention research should be reasonably applicable to a specific AI/AN population.
 To facilitate adequate enrollment and generalizability, intervention studies may need to be conducted at multiple sites.
-Studies may be conducted at a single site only if enrollment is adequate and if sufficient numbers of participants are available to allow extrapolation of clinically meaningful results to the specific AI/AN population of interest.Pilot research projects that are designed to lead to larger research projects funded as part of a center or as free-standing NIH grants may be proposed.
+Studies may be conducted at a single site only if enrollment is adequate and if sufficient numbers of participants are available to allow extrapolation of clinically meaningful results to the specific AI/AN population of interest.Pilot research projects that are designed to lead to larger research projects funded as part of a center or as Start Printed Page 78575free-standing NIH grants may be proposed.

 For additional information about oral health research contact: Ruth Nowjack-Raymer, M.P.H., PhD, Director, Health Disparities Research Program, National Institute of Dental and Craniofacial Research, 6701 Democracy Blvd., Room 640, Bethesda, MD 20892-4878, Phone: (301) 594-5394, Fax: (301) 480-8322, e-mail: email@example.com.